 He was standing there, near a neutron, confessing family secrets.
 These were not garden-variety family quirks.
 These were major sins-of-the-father skeletons in the closet; the sort of ancestral horrors that a significant other tends to learn about gradually; the kind of revelations that take root as a suspicion, and finally explode years down the line when a family member gets drunk at Christmas.
 The tamest one involved a cousin, a dwarf from Texas, who chased his mother around the graveyard at his father’s funeral.

 My first impulse was to wonder what that could do to a child; my second was a fight-or-flight response.
 The headache began to fade, and I remembered, as I searched for an exit, that two days before Cowboy told me he hadn’t had a proper first date since the ‘80s.
 When I relayed this information to a girlfriend, she stared at me and said, “Run.”
-Standing there, listening to him go on about his cousin, the inappropriately horny Texan dwarf, I readied myself for flight.
+Standing there, listening to him go on about his inappropriately horny Texan cousin, I readied myself for flight.

 Then my phone rang.
 It was my mother.
 I tell my mother almost everything, but this date was on the short list of items I’d decided not to share.